fnf-org/TicketBooth/README.md

   * Clone this repository: `git clone git@github.com:sds/cloudwatch.git`

-  * Ensure Ruby 1.9.3p327 is installed; you can check this by running `ruby --version` from the command-line.
+  * Ensure Ruby 1.9.3p392 is installed; you can check this by running `ruby --version` from the command-line.
 The easiest way to install this specific version of Ruby (and to manage multiple versions of Ruby on a single system if you're developing other projects on different Ruby versions) is to use [rbenv](https://github.com/sstephenson/rbenv/).
-    However, if you have a clean system and don't intend on doing anything except do Cloudwatch development on it, you can get away with upgrading your system-wide Ruby to 1.9.3p327.
+    However, if you have a clean system and don't intend on doing anything except do Cloudwatch development on it, you can get away with upgrading your system-wide Ruby.

   * Install Bundler, which manages the gems (Ruby libraries) that Cloudwatch
     uses: `gem install bundler`